Where are contraceptive sponges?

 Despite its appeal, the sponge contains spermicide, which can irritate the delicate tissues of the vagina and urethra, leading to urinary tract infections (UTIs) or other forms of vagina infections (vaginitis).
 If you continue to have frequent UTIs while using a diaphragm or the sponge, you may want to consider another form of birth control.
 Other non-hormonal, non-spermicidal contraception choices include tubal ligation (sterilization), the copper-T IUD, the female condom, and fertility awareness (ranging from most to least effective).

 You may find it helpful to talk with a health care provider about the best pregnancy prevention method for you.
-At Columbia, students can call x4-2284 or log on to Open Communicator to make an appointment with a provider at Primary Care Medical Services.
 Before your appointment, you can find information about other types of contraception in the related Q&As below.

 If the sponge is still worthy of your approval, look for the new teal-colored packaging at your drug store or pharmacy.